 Yet hourglass curves and thin just don’t naturally coincide.
 11% body fat is probably a percentage a man would want, but in a woman 10-12% is considered essential fat -- just enough to keep organs healthy and functioning.
 In a woman, 10-12% body fat doesn’t provide enough extra for bodacious, padded curves.
 12% was willed to me from my mom and I struggle to maintain that during cycling season.
 While I was racing, Dad worried that I was anorexic, even though I ate anything that dropped onto my plate.

-My shape is totally at home in a group of cyclists though, and wearing lycra upon it requires little more thought than does deciding what to have for breakfast.
+My shape is totally at home in a group of cyclists, and wearing lycra requires little more thought than does deciding what to have for breakfast.
 I rode to work on the day of a work-sponsored health fair and thought nothing of stopping over for my flu shot on the commute home.
 In that group of teachers, however, I was an oddity and several let me know it: I wondered who’d dare wear that, you should go have your body fat checked, you’re so skinny!
 And I’d get the cocked-head, what-do-you-have-to-say-for-yourself? look.

 I’d forgotten how to respond to “skinny” comments since I don’t hear them as I move about in my off-the-clock life.
-I tried to be gracious, sometimes factual, but based on the blank looks I got in return I was damned either way.
+I've tried to be gracious, sometimes factual, but based on the blank looks I got in return I was damned either way.
 What I wanted to say was: Thank God I’ve got some weight back these days, but thin is viewed by most as something to attain, not something to disdain.

 They couldn't hear my brother in the back of my brain jeereing at me: Toothpick!